 - Native encryption at the disk, pool, or dataset level

-- Integrated Read and Write caching with options for all-flash and hybrid pools
+- Integrated Read/Write caching with options for all-flash or hybrid pools

 - Integrated with FreeBSD, Linux, and many other operating systems